microsoft/azure-pipelines-yaml/design/pipeline-resources.md

     connection: string # service connection to connect to the source, defaults to primary source connection
     source: string  # source repository to fetch
     ref: string  # ref name to use, defaults to 'refs/heads/master'
-    trigger:  # enables triggers for this resource, optional; Defaults to no triggers.
+    trigger:  # Optional; Triggers are enabled by default
       batch: boolean
       branches:  # branch conditions to filter the events, optional; Defaults to all branches.
         include: [ string ]  # branches to consider the trigger events, optional; Defaults to all branches.